 You can find more information about education, including childcare, English language providers and schools in Queensland here.

 Australia Plus also is an online website which has useful tips and guides to using and learning English in Australia.

 The Free Translating Service is funded by the Department of Social Services and delivered by The Migration Translators, a translation agency specialising in NAATI translations.
 This service allows holders of certain types of visas to get key personal documents translated for free.

 Community Legal Centres can provide free information, advice and referral, representation and casework, community education and advocacy for vulnerable clients and communities facing legal problems.
-You can also contact the Immigration Law Clinic run by the Bond University, which can provide you with basic advice.
+You can also contact the Immigration Law Clinic run by the Bond University and Refugee and Immigration Legal Service (RAILS), which may be able to provide you with basic advice.